 Quality incense is marketed in resins and grains, and more rarely in cones.
 Incenses like these are the most used by those who practice aromatherapy and by those who use them in the professional field, such as wellness centers.

 Natural resins are produced from different types of plants, or from aromatic plants such as Patchouli or Palo Santo.
 Their function is to ward off parasites, bacteria, and molds in case of plant wounds.
-Incenses like these are totally free of toxic substances, as they do not require any transformation.
+Incenses like these are free of toxic substances, as they do not require transformation.

 The choice is really relevant if you decide to have experiences related to Aromatherapy, but also for those who like to give a good scent to the home without inhaling dangerous substances or causing allergic reactions.
 If we really believe in the power of the olfactory use of essential oils, we should also be convinced of the risks inherent in inhaling chemicals such as formaldehyde.

 I highly recommend for you to use incense once in a while, like once a week!
 Don’t use it daily.
 Suppose you want to be persistent while enjoying the aromatherapy benefits of these scents.
 In that case, you can rely on different sources like pure natural organic essential oils with an essential oil diffuser!
 The properties of each herb are the same in both formats.

 How long should you use incense?

 I love incense sticks because they burn out quickly, so I have the right amount of time to say a prayer, meditate and enjoy its benefits and then I am ready to go on with my life and my activities with a gentle soothing scent in the “background”.